MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-drillthrough-and-main-reports-report-builder.md

 3. Optionally, to show a list of recently used report servers and SharePoint sites, select **Recent Sites and Servers**.

-4. Select or type the name of the SharePoint site where you have permission to save reports.
+4. Select or enter the name of the SharePoint site where you have permission to save reports.
 The URL of the SharePoint library has the following syntax:

     ```
     Http://<ServerName>/<Sites>/